-I do know of a number of ladies who had one or more miscarriages that then went on to have healthy babies in their mid forties so just because you have one miscarriage does not mean that the same thing will happen again.
+I do know of a number of ladies who had one or more miscarriages who then went on to have healthy babies in their mid-40s, so just because you have one miscarriage does not mean that the same thing will happen again.

-The big test is the FSH test which is said to tell how near the menopause you are.
+If you are over 35, many doctors will recommend fertility testing 6 months after you have started trying.
+The big test is the FSH test, which is said to tell how near the menopause you are.
 A high FSH (25 or over) is said to be near menopause.
-I did a home FSH test (see item on the right) which can be an indicator or your fertility (it does not give you an exact figure like the test you get at the doctor but instead a degree of color on a test strip).
-The home test I did looked OK and when I did get my FSH results my number was 7.6 which equated reasonably well to the home test that I did.
+I did a home FSH test, which can be an indicator of your fertility.
+It does not give you an exact figure like the test you get at the doctor, but instead a degree of color on a test strip).
+The home test I did looked OK and when I did get my FSH results my number was 7.6, which equated reasonably well to the home test that I did.

 However, do not despair if you have a high FSH as all is not lost.
 FSH can differ from cycle to cycle for a start.
 It can also be affected by stress.
-Also I know of 2 ladies right now who are pregnant with an FSH of over 25.
+Also, I know of two ladies right now who are pregnant with an FSH of over 25.

-Another key test is the HSG which checks if your tubes are clear.
-I did not get round to getting the HSG because I got pregnant just before getting that organised so I knew that the sperm could meet the egg OK.
+Another key test is the HSG, which checks if your fallopian tubes are clear.
+I did not get around to getting the HSG because I got pregnant, so I knew that the sperm could meet the egg.

-Another test is the AMH test which is said to test egg reserves BUT this is a very controversial test and many doctors will not do this test as they do not believe it has credibility.
+Another test is the AMH test, which is said to test egg reserves but this is a very controversial test and many doctors will not do it as they do not believe it has credibility.

 I wish you all the best of luck and lots of baby dust. xxx